Pranay281202/Digital_CV/README.md

 ## Features
 - Interactive navigation:- Easily navigate through different sections of the resume.
 - Project showcase:- Discover my notable projects with descriptions and links.
-- Profile picture:- Get a glimpse of the person behind the resume.
 - Contact information:- Find ways to get in touch with me for collaboration or inquiries.

 ## Technologies Used